evolv-ai/ascend-android-sdk/README.md

 #### Vocabulary

    **Participant:** The end user of the application, the individual who's actions are being recorded in the experiment.
-   **Allocation:** The set of configurations that have been give to the participant, the values that are being experimented against.
+   **Allocation:** The set of configurations that have been given to the participant, the values that are being experimented against.

 For a complete example of how to use this SDK see our [example app](https://github.com/evolv-ai/ascend-android-sdk/blob/master/example/src/main/java/ai/evolv/ascend/example/MainActivity.java).